 [§]LRI, Univ.
 Paris-Sud, CNRS; F-91405 Orsay, France and Centre for Quantum Technologies, National University of Singapore, Singapore 117543; santha@lri.fr.
-Research at the Centre for Quantum Technologies is funded by the Singapore Ministry of Education and the National Research Foundation.

-applications involving quantum walk search on Johnson graphs-highly-connected graphs whose vertices are subsets of a fixed set and whose edges connect subsets differing by at most two elements.
-Quantum walk algorithms for the generic spatial search problem [AA05] were given by Shenvi et al. [SKW03] on the hypercube, and by Childs and Goldstone [CG04] and Ambainis et al. [AKR05] on the torus.
+[MN07].
+All of these are "hitting time" applications involving quantum walk search on Johnson graphs highly-connected graphs whose vertices are subsets of a fixed set and whose edges connect subsets differing by at most two elements.
+Quantum walk algorithms for the generic spatial search problem [AA05] were given by Shenvi, Kempe, and Whaley [SKW03] on the hypercube, and by Childs and Goldstone [CG04] and Ambainis, Kempe, and Rivosh [AKR05] on the torus.
 Szegedy [Sze04] showed that for any symmetric Markov chain and any subset M of marked elements, we can detect whether or not M is nonempty in at most (of the order of) the square-root of the classical hitting time.
-To achieve this goal, Szegedy defined the quantum analogue of any symmetric Markov chain.
-Later Magniez et al. [MNRS07] extended this to define the quantum analogue of the larger class of irreducible Markov chains.
+To achieve this goal, Szegedy defined a quantum analogue of any symmetric Markov chain.
+Later Magniez, Nayak, Roland, and Santha [MNRS07] extended this to define a quantum analogue of the larger class of irreducible Markov chains.

-Unresolved by Szegedy's work is the question: with what probability does the algorithm output a marked state, as opposed to merely detecting that M is nonempty?
-This issue was addressed by Magniez et al. [MNRS07], who gave an algorithm which finds a marked state with constant probability but whose complexity may be more than the square root of the classical hitting time.
+Largely unresolved by Szegedy's work is the question: with what probability does the algorithm output a marked state, as opposed to merely detecting that M is nonempty?
+(Szegedy gave a partial solution, for state-transitive Markov chains, in the same piece of work.)
+This issue was addressed in its full generality by Magniez et al. [MNRS07], who gave an algorithm which finds a marked state with constant probability but whose complexity may be more than the square root of the classical hitting time.
 Indeed, for the $\sqrt{N} \times \sqrt{N}$ grid their bound is $\Theta(N)$ whereas the classical hitting time is $\Theta(N \log N)$.
-The algorithms of Ambainis et al. [AKR05] and Szegedy [Sze04] perform better on the grid if there is a unique marked state: they find the marked state in time $O(\sqrt{N} \cdot \log N)$.
-(The case of multiple marked elements may be reduced to this case at the cost of a polylog factor in run-time.)
+The algorithms due to Ambainis et al. [AKR05], Szegedy [Sze04], and Childs and Goldstone [CG04] perform better on the grid if there is a unique marked state: they find the marked state in time $O(\sqrt{N} \cdot \log N)$.
+(The case of multiple marked elements may be reduced to this case at the cost of a polylog factor increase in run-time.)

 For some time it remained unclear if one could do better, until Tulsi [Tul08] showed how to find a unique marked element in time $O(\sqrt{N \log N})$.
-His algorithm seems to be something of a departure from previous quantum walk algorithms, most of which have been analyzable as the product of two reflections \hat{a} la the Grover algorithm [Gro96].
+His algorithm seems to be something of a departure from previous quantum walk algorithms, most of which have been analyzable as the product of two reflections à la the Grover algorithm [Gro96].
 The 2D grid was the canonical example of a graph on which it was unknown how to find a marked state quantumly with the same complexity as detection.
 Tulsi's result thus raises the question: is finding ever any harder than detection?